drduh/YubiKey-Guide/README.md

 $ gpg --delete-secret-key $KEYID
 ```

-Make sure you have securely erased keys, including revocation certificates, if a Live image was not used!
+**Important** Make sure you have securely erased all generated keys and revocation certificates if a Live image was not used!

 # Using keys